 - New ‘tin’ cans

 The separated aluminum is taken to a processing plant, and the cans are shredded.
 These pieces are melted into sheets and made into new cans and aluminum foil.
-Aluminum is also made into car parts, airplane parts and into the bodies of tractor-trailer trucks.
+Aluminum is also made into car parts, airplane parts and the bodies of tractor-trailer trucks.

 Plastic can be a little more complicated to recycle than other materials.
 This complexity is because different plastics are made from different types of resin.
-Take a look at the bottom of a plastic container, and you will see a number.
+Take a look at the bottom of a plastic container, and you will see an identifying number.
 This number tells you what kind of plastic makes up the container.
 The different types of plastic cannot be mixed.

 The most common form of plastic is #1, and it is found in pop and water bottles.
 These types of plastic can be remade into: